École militaire interarmes: History

-The EMIA is the heir of various military branch (i.e. infantry, cavalry and artillery) schools dating from the early 19th century and intended to train army officers promoted from the ranks (militaires du rang), from non-commissioned officers (sous-officiers) or from the reserves (anciens officiers de réserve).
+The EMIA is the heir of various military branch (i.e. infantry, cavalry and artillery) schools dating from the early 19th century and intended to train army officers commissioned from the enlisted ranks (militaires du rang), from among the non-commissioned officers (sous-officiers) or from the reservists (anciens officiers de réserve).

 The largest of these army branch schools was the infantry school of Saint-Maixent, which was merged with Saint-Cyr in 1942.
 The merged academies formed the School of Cherchell-Mediouna, created after the German occupation of the Southern Zone of France.
 In 1944 the Military Academy at Cherchell took the name of "Joint Military Academy."
 It moved to Coëtquidan, occupying the buildings of the former Academy of Saint-Cyr.
 These were subsequently destroyed by bombing.

 The new school was reopened in 1947, taking the name of the "Joint Special Military School".
 Following the principles of amalgamation favoured by its founder, General de Lattre de Tassigny, the school comprised both "direct" officer-cadets entering from civilian life and chosen through external competition; and "semi-direct" officer-cadets selected from serving military personnel.

-This system was retained until 1961, when the training of "direct" officers was transferred to the School of Saint-Cyr, and that of "semi-direct" officers was undertaken by the EMIA.
+This system was retained until 1961, when the training of "direct" officers was transferred to the School of Saint-Cyr, and that of "semi-direct" officers was undertaken by the new EMIA.

-Undergraduate students receive a three-year university degree and graduate students receive a one year Master's Degree.
+Regardless of the fact that they also receive an officer's commission in the Army, undergraduate students receive a three-year university degree and graduate students receive a one-year master's degree.

+Beginning 1986 the then one year officer candidate course was replaced with a two-year program.

 Recruitment and Selection

 In the past, candidates were selected at the Ecole Militaire of Strasbourg.
 The EMS consisted of two branches: the battalion of unique contest Services (CUS) and the pre-competition pack EMIA (PPEMIA).
 EMS students also had the opportunity to attend a competition for engineers auxiliary armament.

-The competition to enter the Ecole Militaire InterArmes :
+Candidates competing to enter the Ecole Militaire InterArmes must: